razpeitia/advent_of_code_2024/README.md

 For the second part I wasn't able to get it done with brute force, I gave up after I exahusted the 32-bit space.
 Then I look at other approaches and I settle for a simple dfs, I think the hardest part was to compare the right value for that to recurse.

+### Day 18

+For the first part is was just simple bfs keeping the path, for the second part I reused the first part until I get no answer back.